anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The trouble with most people is that they think with their hopes or fears or wishes rather than with their minds.
+Quote: The best and most beautiful things in the world cannot be seen, nor touched... but are felt in the heart.

-By: Will Durant
+By: Helen Keller